-Section: 5.90.020 Purpose and intent.
+Section: 6.86.011 Purpose and intent.

-It is the purpose and intent of this Chapter to regulate medicinal cannabis retailers located within unincorporated Marin, in order to promote the health, safety, and general welfare of residents and businesses within the County.
+It is the purpose and intent of this chapter to regulate medicinal cannabis retailers located within unincorporated Marin, in order to promote the health, safety, and general welfare of residents and businesses within the County.
 This Chapter only governs the establishment and operation of medicinal cannabis "retailers," as defined below, within unincorporated Marin.
+Thus, this Chapter only governs a physical, delivery-only place of business in unincorporated Marin County.

-Section: 5.90.030 Definitions.
+Section: 6.86.020 Definitions.

-For the purpose of this Chapter, the following words and phrases shall mean:
+For the purpose of this chapter, the following words and phrases shall mean: